CIBC-Internal/python/Doc/library/shutil.rst

    *excinfo*, will be the exception information returned by :func:`sys.exc_info`.
 Exceptions raised by *onerror* will not be caught.

+   .. audit-event:: shutil.rmtree path shutil.rmtree

    .. versionchanged:: 3.3
       Added a symlink attack resistant version that is used automatically if platform supports fd-based functions.

+   .. versionchanged:: 3.8
+      On Windows, will no longer delete the contents of a directory junction before removing the junction.

    .. attribute:: rmtree.avoids_symlink_attacks